 This article will cover everything users need to know regarding the Tempest/Tape Mod.
 We will be discussing how to do it and all the benefits it brings to a keyboard.
 Here is everything you need to know about the Tempest/Tape Mod without further ado.

 The Tempest or Tape Mod, as the name suggests, uses tape as its primary material to modify the sound profile of a keyboard.
 Its name, Tempest Mod, originated from the username of the person who created this modding method and posted it on YouTube in June 2021, naming the video “the tape mod.”

-Shortly after, both the video and the act of tape modding a keyboard became a huge sensation among mechanical keyboard enthusiasts as it is cheap and easy to do.
-It received praise from the community for yielding great sound results even though it requires such minimal effort.
+Shortly after, the video and the act of tape modding a keyboard became a huge sensation among mechanical keyboard enthusiasts as it is cheap and easy to do.
+It received praise from the community for yielding great sound results despite requiring such minimal effort.
 Only a few steps are needed to complete the Tape Mod, and it can even be as quick as one or two minutes.